gmag11/WifiLocation/README.md

 Using this code on ESP8266 platform does not require any external library.

-In order to compile this on MRK1000 or Arduino 101 WiFi101 library is needed.
+In order to compile this on MRK1000, WiFi101 library is needed.
 But if you try to use library from Arduino repository, a couple compile errors will appear.
 Reason is that WiFi101 library, as it is now, does not allow getting a list of WiFi network BSSID if it is not connected to that network.

 I've got it working by adding a couple methods in my WiFi 101 library fork.
 You can find it [here](https://github.com/gmag11/WiFi101/tree/scan_info).